chora-io/docs/specs/example/05_events.md

 # Events

-The `content` module emits events upon the successful execution of messages.
+The `example` module emits events upon the successful execution of messages.

 ## Proto Definitions